scalacenter/bloop/docs/performance-guide.md

 Our benchmark suite can send benchmark data points to Grafana.
-Look at the source code of our benchmarks and [our benchmark script](https://github.com/scalacenter/bloop/blob/master/bin/run-benchmarks.sh) which uses a class called `UploadingRunner` to save benchmark data points.
+Look at the source code of our benchmarks and [our benchmark script](https://github.com/scalacenter/bloop/blob/master/bin/run-benchmarks.sh) which an `UploadingRunner` to persist data points.

 ## Speed up complicated builds